vivesweb/img2img/README.md

 	 * IMG_FILTER_MEAN_REMOVAL: Uses mean removal to achieve a "sketchy" effect.
 	 * IMG_FILTER_SMOOTH: Makes the image smoother.
 Use args to set the level of smoothness.
 	 * IMG_FILTER_PIXELATE: Applies pixelation effect to the image, use args to set the block size and arg2 to set the pixelation effect mode.
 	 * IMG_FILTER_SCATTER: Applies scatter effect to the image, use args and arg2 to define the effect strength and additionally arg3 to only apply the on select pixel colors.
+NOTE: PHP >= PHP7.4.0
 	 * IMG_FILTER_SEPIA: Use arg1 to use between different types of sepia and arg2 & arg3 to define de effect
 	 * IMG_FILTER_BLACK_WHITE: Use to create a black & white image
 	 * IMG_FILTER_VIGNETTE: arg1: blackPoint, arg2: $whitePoint, arg3: $x, arg4: $y